theycallmethetailor/js-function-scopes/README.md

  It didn't throw an error!
 This is because of *hoisting*.
 The variable `greeting` gets declared in computer memory before we run the code.
 So the first `console.log()` will run just fine even though greeting does not have an assigned value to it.

-Visualizinig it how it looks to the computer is something like this:
+Visualizing it how it looks to the computer is something like this:

 ```
 var greeting;